 10 tips for building a workplace culture that welcomes feedback

 Success is a two-way street.
-And your employees are an investment: the more you put in, the more you get out.
+Your employees are an investment: the more you put in, the more you get out.
 And nowhere is this more important than in the feedback you give.
-That’s why we’ve put together this list of ten top tips for encouraging more feedback at work, and how to build a workplace culture that celebrates giving and getting feedback.
+That’s why we’ve put together this list of ten top tips for encouraging more feedback at work.
+We've also broken down how this builds a workplace culture that celebrates giving and getting feedback.

 Infrequent feedback just doesn’t cut it.
 If all you do is just review your employees at the end of the year, you’ll either be trying to correct mistakes so old they’ve been forgotten, or your attention will be disproportionately focused on the months or weeks leading up to the evaluation.

-02 The right tools make all the difference
+2. The right feedback tools make all the difference

 Feedback's an important skill.
-If you’re bad at it, no tech or questionnaire is going to change that.
+If you’re bad at it, no survey or fancy bit of tech is going to change that.
 But that being said, it’s amazing how having the right tools can help.
 After all, you can’t do full 1:1 performance reviews every week.

 If you want employees to engage with your feedback process, it needs to be accessible and lightweight.
 It also needs to benefit them.
 That’s where a good asynchronous feedback tool works.
 It fills in the gaps between weightier performance reviews and day-to-day communication channels like Microsoft Teams.

-03 Mix it up with different feedback methods
+3. Mix workplace feedback up with different methods

 If you really want to know how to build a feedback culture at work, don’t just limit yourself to basic one-to-one check-ins and annual reviews.
 You have plenty of options when it comes to giving and getting feedback across the whole business.
 There's: